bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 a.setAttribute("tabindex","0")
 ```

-Open the following example in a new tab and try it out, [native-keyboard-accessibility.html](https://mdn.github.io/learning-area/tools-testing/cross-browser-testing/accessibility/native-keyboard-accessibility.html).
-Press the Tab key and navigate from the top of the page to the bottom, highlighting active elements.
-You can also use the arrow keys to scroll through the dropdown menu.
+To see `tabindex` in action, open the following example in a new tab: [native-keyboard-accessibility.html](https://mdn.github.io/learning-area/tools-testing/cross-browser-testing/accessibility/native-keyboard-accessibility.html).

+Press the `Tab` key and navigate from the top of the page to the bottom, highlighting active elements.
+You can also use the arrow keys to scroll through the drop-down menu.

 For an example video on keyboard accessibility, see [Accessible Components: Keyboard access -- Polycasts#49](https://www.youtube.com/watch?v=REVxMvdBYMw).